 So, what is a vulnerability?

 A vulnerable customer can be anyone, at any point in their life.
-It’s important to remember that vulnerabilities go beyond physical and mental impairments and are not always permanent - events in our lives can impact us and change our needs too for the short or the long term.
+These needs aren’t always linked to a physical or mental condition—and they’re not always permanent.
+Life events like illness, bereavement, or a relationship breakdown can affect how much support someone needs, even if just for a short time.
 I discuss this in more detail in my article Vulnerable Customers and Consumer Duty.

 Some clients in vulnerable situations we’ve supported might have: